hm-lang/core/proposals/README.md

 Identifiers in hm-lang are very important.
 The capitalization (or lack thereof) of the first letter indicates whether the identifier is a variable or a function.
-Since we think of functions as verb-like, they are `lowerCamelCase` identifiers, e.g., `makeToast` or `runMarathon`.
-On the other hand, variables are names, and we think of them as proper nouns (like names), e.g., `Sam` or `MaxArrayCount`, so they are `UpperCamelCase` identifiers.
-Class names are `lowerCamelCase`, since they act more functions than variables; e.g., you can convert one class instance into another class's instance, like `int(MyNumberString)` which converts `MyNumberString` (presumably a `string` type) into a big integer.
+Since we think of functions as verb-like, they are `function_case` identifiers, e.g., `makeToast` or `runMarathon`.
+On the other hand, variables are names, and we think of them as proper nouns (like names), e.g., `Sam` or `MaxArrayCount`, so they are `Variable_case` identifiers.
+Class names are `type_case`, since they act more functions than variables; e.g., you can convert one class instance into another class's instance, like `int(MyNumberString)` which converts `MyNumberString` (presumably a `string` type) into a big integer.